ad-freiburg/ad-blog/content/post/project-qlever-text-scoring/index.md

 # Search Methods

-Searching is the key concept of database engines.
+Searching is a key concept of database engines.
 For a given query or request from a user the engine should return a gratifying result.
 To achieve this there are different types of searches for different use cases.
-A pure database search with e.g. [SQL](https://de.wikipedia.org/wiki/SQL) or [SPARQL](https://www.w3.org/TR/sparql11-query/) provides a 100% semantic accuracy ensuring that the queried properties are always fulfilled.
+Using query languages like [SQL](https://de.wikipedia.org/wiki/SQL) or [SPARQL](#sparql) on respective databases provides a 100% semantic accuracy ensuring that the queried properties are always fulfilled.
 At the same time the search is restricted to these exact properties which may be unwanted.
 Text searches however can only approximate the semantic accuracy or importance of a result.
-The positive side of this is the obvious possibility to search text but also getting results with possibly more information than just a single database entry.
+The positive side of this is the obvious possibility to search text but also getting results with possibly more information than just simple database entries.

 ## SPARQL

 [SPARQL](https://www.w3.org/TR/sparql11-query/) as a query language works on a seemingly simple knowledge base.
-This knowledge base is called [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) (Resource Description Framework).
-The key feature of [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) is formulating all data as triples.
-These triples consist of a subject, predicate and object similar to basic sentences in latin languages (see <a href="#fig1">Figure 1</a>) .
-It has a similar query structure to [SQL](https://de.wikipedia.org/wiki/SQL) but with a more straightforward approach since the request happens on a complete dataset and not multiple tables (see <a href="#fig2">Figure 2</a>).
+This knowledge base uses the [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) (Resource Description Framework).
+The key concept of the [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) is formulating all data as triples.
+These triples consist of a subject, predicate and object similar to basic sentences in latin languages (see <a href="#fig1">Figure 1</a>).
+Queries can be formulated with variables marked with a `?`.
+All entries that fit the specified criteria are returned (see <a href="#fig2">Figure 2</a>).

 <figure id='fig1' style="text-align: center;">